Fire Alarm Systems Market Size and Share

 By Component: Detectors Drive Innovation Through IoT Integration

-The detector segment represented the single largest slice of the fire alarm market in 2024, and multisensor devices continued to widen that lead through 2025.
+Detectors accounted for 35.4% of the fire alarm systems market in 2024 and are projected to grow at an 8.3% CAGR through 2030.
 Platform makers embedded micro-fog smoke, rate-of-rise heat, CO, and air-quality chambers in one housing, allowing algorithms to cross-reference signals and silence spurious alarms.
 Cloud-linked detectors streamed self-diagnostic data, giving service firms advance notice of contamination or impending battery depletion.
-As IoT frameworks matured, detectors became addressable nodes that feed real-time status into digital twins, a capability prized by pharmaceutical plants pursuing zero-downtime goals.
+As IoT frameworks mature, detectors become addressable nodes that feed real-time status into digital twins, a capability prized by pharmaceutical plants pursuing zero-downtime goals.

-Control panels followed a parallel innovation arc.
+Control panels followed a parallel path of innovation.
 New boards incorporated dual IP ports, LTE failover, and TPM chips that meet NFPA 72 cyberhardening guidance.
 Power-supply modules switched to lithium-ion backup packs rated for 24-hour standby, halving rack footprint.
-Notification appliances adopted low-profile LED strobes and intelligible voice horns to meet accessibility rules.
-As accessories such as BACnet gateways and PoE switch racks are sold alongside every panel, the component mix turned into a system-level package that expanded average selling price, reinforcing growth within the fire alarm market.
+Notification appliances utilized low-profile LED strobes and intelligible voice horns to comply with accessibility regulations.
+As accessories such as BACnet gateways and PoE switch racks are sold alongside every panel, the component mix becomes a system-level package that expands the average selling price, reinforcing growth within the fire alarm systems market.

 Note: Segment shares of all individual segments available upon report purchase